datacoves/docs/docs/how-tos/vscode/reset-git.md

 # Reset git

-If you would like to reset your git environment, simply delete the .git file with the following command.
+If you would like to reset your git clone in your environment, simply delete the .git file with the following command.

 ```bash
 rm -rf /config/workspace/.git